Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Methodology

-The Discrete Wavelet Transform (DWT) consists of separable convolutions with low-pass (\(L\)) and high-pass (\(H\)) filters followed by downsampling by a factor of 2 along each spatial dimension.
-For a 3D volume \(\mathbf{y} \in \mathbb{R}^{D \times H \times W}\), this decomposition yields eight wavelet coefficient tensors:
+\textbf{Wavelet Domain Transformation.} The Discrete Wavelet Transform (DWT) consists of separable convolutions with low-pass ($L$) and high-pass ($H$) filters followed by downsampling by a factor of 2 along each spatial dimension.
+For a 3D volume $\mathbf{y} \in \mathbb{R}^{N^3}$, this decomposition yields eight wavelet coefficient tensors:

-where each coefficient tensor has dimensions \(\mathbf{c}_{*} \in \mathbb{R}^{D/2 \times H/2 \times W/2}\).
-We use the Haar wavelet basis, which applies box-averaging for the low-pass filter and pairwise differencing for the high-pass filter along each axis, providing perfect reconstruction and computational efficiency through simple addition and subtraction operations.
+where each coefficient tensor $\mathbf{c}_{*}$ has dimensions $(N/2)^3$.
+We use the Haar wavelet basis, which applies box-averaging for the low-pass filter and pairwise differencing for the high-pass filter along each axis.
+To verify this choice, we tested smoother alternatives (Daubechies-2, Symlet-2, Biorthogonal-2.2) from the \texttt{PyWavelets} library on a $32^3$ grid.
+Haar remains optimal: it achieves the fastest per-epoch training ($5.32$\,s vs.\ $5.54$\,s for the next best), the lowest VRMSE ($0.283$ vs.\ $0.297$), and the best physical scores (e.g., cross-correlation $0.975$ vs.\ $0.970$).
+Across wavelet types we do not observe substantial differences in accuracy, supporting Haar as a fast and accurate default.

-The approximation coefficient \(\mathbf{c}_{LLL}\) captures low-frequency content representing large-scale structure, while the remaining seven detail coefficients encode high-frequency information along different directional orientations.
+With all coefficients retained and consistent periodic boundary handling, this transform is exactly invertible (\textbf{Proposition~\ref{prop:dwt_exactness}}).
+The approximation coefficient $\mathbf{c}_{LLL}$ captures low-frequency content representing the large-scale skeleton of the cosmic web (filaments traced at coarse resolution and the interiors of voids), while the remaining seven detail coefficients encode high-frequency information aligned with halos and fine filamentary structure along different directional orientations.
 We stack these coefficients along the channel dimension to form a unified representation: